Gihozoo/waterco_api/README.md

-# bookclub_api
+# Waterco api

-This is a book club api project where members borrow books
+This is a water company api project